SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 ***

-Pinkie trots beside Fluttershy as the pair make their way deeper into the Everfree forest.
+Pinkie trots beside Fluttershy as the pair make their way deeper into the Everfree Forest.
 A small flower basket hangs from Pinkie's mane, swaying with the motion of the wind.

 "Where are the flowers you needed, Fluttershy?"
 Pinkie asks cheerfully.